seqan/raptor/doc/tutorial/02_layout/index.md

 [HyperLogLog (HLL) sketches](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) of the input data.
 These HLL sketches are stored in a directory and will be used in computing an HIBF layout.
 We will go into more detail later
 \ref HLL.
 The HIBF layout tries to minimize the disk space consumption of the resulting index.
-The space is estimated using a k-mer count per user bin which represents the potential denisity in a technical bin in an Interleaved Bloom filter.
+The space is estimated using a k-mer count per user bin which represents the potential density in a technical bin in an Interleaved Bloom filter.

+\note
+The term representative indicates that the k-mer content could be transformed by a function which reduces its size and distribution, e.g. using minimizers.

 Using all default values a first call will look like: